sgilmo/IdealProd/README.md

                 Also moves camera files to engineering drive.

 **getclamps.py** - Compares daily part data file "parts.csv" with FileMaker data, if there is a difference,
                    create new data file and send it out to all machines.

+**spares.py** - Tracks Engineering Generated spares thrugh the system from initial request until the items are in stock.